Grant Ward: Coventry City (loan)

-On 11 March 2015 Ward began training with League One side Coventry City and it was announced two days later on 13 March 2015 that he had joined them on loan until the end of the season.
-He was given the number 8 shirt.
-Ward made his Coventry City debut three days later against Chesterfield, where he assisted Sanmi Odelusi, as his shot was deflected to Odelusi's goal.
-The match ended with Coventry City winning 3–2.
-Ward went on to make eleven appearances for the club.
+On 11 March 2015, Ward began training with League One side Coventry City, and two days later joined them on a youth loan until the end of the 2014–15 season.
+Ward made his debut for the Sky Blues three days later against Chesterfield, where he assisted a goal for Sanmi Odelusi.
+The match ended in a 3–2 Coventry victory.
+Ward said he gained a winning mentality at the club after previously only experiencing youth football in England.
+Manager Tony Mowbray was keen to bring him back to the Ricoh Arena the following season, though felt Spurs would likely send him elsewhere.

 Rotherham United (loan)

-At the start of the 2015–16 season, Ward started training with Championship side Rotherham United.
-Six days later after training, Ward joined Rotherham United on a six-month loan deal on 13 July 2015.
-Upon joining the club, Ward was given number seventeen shirt ahead of the new season.
-Ward made his Rotherham United debut, in the opening game of the season, as they lost 4–1 against Milton Keynes Dons.
-He scored his first goal for the club against Burnley in a 2–1 loss on 2 October 2015.
-After changing his loan type from initial youth loan to a senior loan to cover for injuries in the squad by Rotherham manager Neil Redfearn, Ward then scored his second goal for the club on 26 December 2015, in a 4–0 win over Bolton Wanderers.
-After extending his loan spell for the rest of the season, Ward continued to be in the regular first team and helped the club avoid relegation for the second time this season and made forty appearances and scoring two times.
-For his performance this season, Ward won both the club's Young Player of the Year and Goal of the Year.
+Ward began training with Championship club Rotherham United at the start of the 2015–16 season.
+He joined Rotherham on a six-month loan deal on 13 July.
+Manager Steve Evans said that Ward had chosen Rotherham ahead of "several Championship options".
+Ward made his debut at the New York Stadium on the opening game of the season, as the Millers lost 4–1 to Milton Keynes Dons.
+He scored his first goal for the club in a 2–1 loss to Burnley on 2 October.
+After having his loan type changed by Rotherham manager Neil Redfearn from an initial youth loan to a senior loan to cover for injuries in the squad, Ward then scored his second goal for the club in a 4–0 Boxing Day win over Bolton Wanderers.
+After extending his loan spell for the rest of the season, Ward was a key player as the club managed to avoid relegation under the stewardship of Neil Warnock, playing 43 times in total.
+Ward won both the club's Young Player of the Year and Goal of the Year awards.